 - 2 teaspoons baking powder I prefer aluminum free

 - Preheat your waffle maker.
 If desired, preheat the oven to 200 degrees F to keep batches of waffles warm.

 - Place the applesauce, milk, butter, eggs, maple syrup, and vanilla extract in a blender.
-Sprinkle in the whole wheat pastry flour, baking powder, cinnamon, and kosher salt.
+Sprinkle in the flour, baking powder, cinnamon, and kosher salt.
 Blend just until combined, pausing the blender to scrape down the sides as needed.